mongodb/genny/Workloads.md

 ### Future Work

-* Enabnle _runLength_ to actually control the maximum execution time for a workload.
+* Enable _runLength_ to actually control the maximum execution time for a workload.